 Blights Out recognizes that "development" is a murky and mysterious process that operates above the heads and outside the purview of most local residents.
 For the last three years, we have generated dialogue, art, and action in an attempt to make the system of housing development and its after-effects transparent, accessible and accountable to local residents; that supports the movement for permanently affordable housing; and that challenges blight, displacement, and gentrification.

 Our central goal is to purchase a blighted property and to transform it into a hub for the generation art, dialogue and action around the issues of blight, housing affordability and gentrification and in support of housing as a human right.
-For the past two years, we have "performed" the role of developer, immersing ourselves in the housing system in an attempt to learn how housing development works through an experiential, creative education method.
+For the past three years, we have "performed" the role of developer, immersing ourselves in the housing system in an attempt to learn how housing development works through an experiential, creative education method.
 We have worked to acquire a blighted property directly from home owners, person to person, without going through private auctions, because too often residents are not notified about their properties' impending adjudication, demolition or tax certificate sale.

-We currently have two lots in Treme under contract and are seeking support to conduct neighborhood-wide design and programming charrettes (architectural term for workshops) and to build out this space in partnership with residents of the surrounding neighborhood.
 This process of acquiring property has been fraught with the same confusion and corruption that ensnares housing in New Orleans like the equally ubiquitous kudzu that strangles blighted homes.
 While frustrating, this process has also been eye-opening and has provided significant insight into the reasons for our city's current affordable housing crisis.
 Our creative strategies, artwork, stories, and research will become accessible to the public via public performances and events, a People's Development Toolkit, a Living Glossary, system mapping, and a podcast, all of which are currently under development.

 Blights Out unites a coalition of communities who have not ordinarily been in dialogue—artists and policy-makers, nationals and locals, natives and newcomers, young and old, and peoples of all races, economic stata, backgrounds, and professions.
 We are not reinventing the wheel—we recognize that we ARE the wheel; we function as the structural connective tissue between individuals and organizations across interest groups.